 Use The Right Paint

-That was the only outdoor paint I had in the colors I needed so the rest of the paint is acrylic from the small bottles like you get at the craft store.
+That was the only outdoor paint I had in the colors I needed so the rest of the paint is acrylic paint from the small bottles like you get at the craft store.
 These are also multi-surface outdoor paints so we will see how well they work.
 I found the perfect color in my sash for the bill.

-Paint The Statue
+Paint The Concrete Statue

 I painted the eyes black with Beyond Paint in Licorice and added the eyelashes with a black Permanent Sharpie.
 Whatever works right?